SSpzcee/Asunder-PHB/phb/md/Abilities.md

 You can multi-throw needles, just like you can normally multi-throw shuriken and kunai.

 Cost: 15
-Requires: 60 DEX, Athletics 10
+Requires: 70 DEX, Athletics 10

 ### **Combat Acupuncture**
 You can throw senbon to target vital points on an opponent's body.
-Whenever making a called shot with senbon, if you deal damage you inflict a \-1 immobilization penalty on your foe.

-Using this on somebody already suffering from it increases the Immobilization penalty by 1 each time.
-Its effects end entirely 20 IC after the last time you hit with a senbon called shot.
-The maximum penalty is your ranks in Combat Acupuncture.
+For every rank your senbon attacks gain \+25% Wounding

 Cost: 2
 Scale: 2
-Limit: DEX /10, Medicine /2, Max 10
+Limit: Medicine /3, Max 10
-Requires: Doctor 1, Medical Training Talent

 ### **Surgical Precision**
 When you wound an enemy with a senbon attack, you have a 10\% chance per rank for the wound to be upgraded to the next-highest rank.
 If you don't wound them, this is replaced by a 10\% chance per rank to cause a minor wound, so long as your attack did any damage.
 Every rank of this ability also raises the attack's Stamina cost by 1; you can choose whether or not to use it, and to what extent, when you attack.